Order now, get prices:

 Configuration File

-The WinHex.cfg file contains the settings (options, filters, paths, ...).
-It is created by WinHex/X-Ways Forensics automatically if no generic configuration file and no user-specific WinHex [username].cfg exists on program execution.
-The insertion of the username (as of v13.2 SR-5) guarantees that different users can share the same installation but have individual settings.
+The WinHex [username].cfg file is located either in the installation directory or in a subdirectory of the virtual store (32-bit edition only, under Windows Vista and newer).
+The optional insertion of the username (supported as of v13.2 SR-5) guarantees that different users can share the same installation but have individual settings.
 Note that there must be a space character before the username.
 If a generic file WinHex.cfg exists (i.e. without a username), that file will be used instead for all users who do not have an individual .cfg file.
-If no configuration file is found at all, the configuration is initialized with default values that may be language-specific.
-The default language is English.
-To force WinHex/X-Ways Forensics to initialize itself with a different language, create an empty file winhex.ger, winhex.fr, winhex.esp, winhex.ita, or winhex.por in the installation directory.
+If no configuration file is found at all, the configuration is initialized with default values.
+To force WinHex/X-Ways Forensics to use user-specific configuration files, create an empty file named winhex.user in the installation directory (as of v16.9 SR-1).

 Registry Configuration